 In 2013 Andrew was appointed to the position of Dean of the School of Journalism and Media at the University of Central Lancashire.

 The University restructured into five academic colleges in 2014 and Andrew was promoted to the title of Executive Dean.
-He is now responsible for the development of the College of Culture and the Creative Industries, comprising four newly constituted academic schools, approximately 6500 students and over 350 staff.
+He is now responsible for the development of the Faculty of Culture and the Creative Industries, comprising four newly constituted academic schools, approximately 6500 students and over 350 staff.

 Ireland, A., ed., 2010.
 Illuminating Torchwood: Essays on Narrative, Character and Sexuality in the BBC Series.
 Jefferson, NC, USA: McFarland Press.

 Ireland, A., 2010.
 Playing to the Crowd: Torchwood knows we’re watching.
 In: Ireland, A., ed.
 Illuminating Torchwood: Essays on Narrative, Character and Sexuality in the BBC Series.
 Jefferson, NC, USA: McFarland Press, pp. 11-21.

 Ireland, A. and Moon, J. A., 2009.
 Making Groups Work: improving group work for media students through the principles of academic assertiveness.
 Poole, England: Centre for Excellence in Media Practice, Bournemouth University.